Why Religion Needs To Be Destroyed

 I beg of you, believers, to consider thinking long and hard about what your standard of evidence is.
 What evidence should there be before you accept something is true?
 Because if you continually accept things on faith, there really is no line, no matter what you say.
 You could be led to believe anything, and just like the good people who ended up dead at Jonestown or the normal, average, decent people in the Heaven's Gate cult, you could be led to do something awful.
 These people were not idiots.
 They were not compassionless.
 They were not awful human beings.
 They were good people who were led to do awful things because they had no standard of evidence for the things they would believe.

 Religion must end because it perpetuates living without critical thought.
 It weakens the line that good, decent human beings will not cross.
 It creates fuzzy boundaries and mass gullibility.
 It says, “here is something nonsensical you must accept on faith” and it makes people outside of your head wonder, if you’ll accept this nonsensical idea on faith, what other insane ideas can you be convinced of?

 It puts yourself in danger.
 It puts me in danger.
 It puts the world in danger.

 Our world needs to start healing.
 I don’t want to wake up to news like the events in Paris this morning again.
-The only way to fight this extremism, is for all people to have a standard of evidence for what they will accept as fact.
-The only way to move forward and put an end to these heinous acts of extremism, is to destroy religion, destroy faith and celebrate reason, logic and evidence.
+The only way to fight this extremism is for all people to have a standard of evidence for what they will accept as fact.
+The only way to move forward and put an end to these heinous acts of extremism is to leave faith behind and celebrate reason, logic and evidence.